gvwilson/sdxpy/src/lint/index.md

 [% inc file="has_duplicate_keys.py" %]

-Python could:
-{: .continue}

-1. Treat this as an error.
-2. Keep the first entry.
-3. Keep the last entry.
-4. Concatenate the entries somehow.
+Python could treat this as an error, keep the first entry, keep the last entry, or concatenate the entries somehow.
 As the output below shows,
-Python chooses the third option, even though code like this is probably not doing what its author thinks it's doing:
+it chooses the third option:
 {: .continue}

 [% inc file="has_duplicate_keys.out" %]

-We can built a linter that finds dictionaries like `has_duplicates` with just a few lines of code.
+We can built a linter that finds dictionaries like `has_duplicates` with just a few lines of code and the `Counter` class from Python's [collections][py_collections] module (which implements a specialized dictionary that counts how many times a key has been seen).
-We define a `visit_Dict` method for `NodeVisitor` to call;
-in it,
-we add each constant key to an instance of `Counter` (a specialized `dict` that counts entries) and then look for keys that have been seen more than once:
+We define a `visit_Dict` method for `NodeVisitor` that adds each constant key to the counter, then look for keys that have been seen more than once:

 [% inc file="find_duplicate_keys.py" keep="class" %]